-Accordingly, if you insert so much text above this paragraph the new text forces the paragraph to the next page, the object that is anchored to this paragraph is forced to the next page along with it.
+Accordingly, if you insert so much text above this paragraph that the new text forces the paragraph to the next page, the object that is anchored to this paragraph is forced to the next page along with it.

 An object's anchor can be moved at any time.
 To move an object's anchor, select the object and then, while holding the mouse button down, drag the anchor to another paragraph.
-The object will then be anchored to the new paragraph.